Transforming Change Management

 Empower Teams: They delegate authority to ensure team ownership and encourage participation.

-Acknowledge Emotions: They acknowledge and assist the team in moving through the emotion of change.
+Acknowledge Emotions: They assist the team in navigating the emotions that come with change.

 Address Concerns: They listen and respond to team and individual fears and questions.